LaShanda Korley: Research and career

-Korley served a Climo Associate Professor in the Department of Macromolecular Science and Engineering at Case Western Reserve University from 2007.
+Korley served a Climo Associate Professor in the Department of macromolecular science and engineering at Case Western Reserve University from 2007.
 Her research involves nature-inspired design, so-called biomimicry, of mechanically enhanced tunable materials.
 She has studied hygromorphic materials for controlled actuation, peptide hybrid materials and molecular gels.
-At Case Western Reserve University her laboratory was called M-cubed (mechanically-enhanced, multi-functional materials).
+At Case Western Reserve University her laboratory was called M-cubed (mechanically enhanced, multi-functional materials).
 She led the National Science Foundation Center for Layered Polymeric Systems.
 That year she was selected for the National Academy of Engineering Frontiers of Engineering symposium.
 In this capacity she collaborated with the Royal Academy of Engineering and Chinese Academy of Engineering.
 In 2013 Korley became an Academic Careers in Engineering & Science (ACES) ADVANCE Opportunity Grant awardee.
 She returned to Massachusetts Institute of Technology in 2015 as a Martin Luther King Visiting Scholar.
 Here she worked on 3D printed structures that could be modified using light.
 She also showed that it was possible to improve the mechanical properties of polymers by changing the rate at which different components were added to a blend.

 In 2018 Korley joined the University of Delaware as a Distinguished Associated Professor.
 At the University of Delaware Korley is Principal Investigator for the National Science Foundation Partnerships for International Research and Education (PIRE).
 She has investigated the molecular structure of the sea cucumber, caddisfly silk and the extracellular matrix in an effort to design materials for soft robotics, food packaging and scratch-resistant coatings.
 She was awarded the 2019 National Organization for the Professional Advancement of Black Chemists and Chemical Engineers Lloyd N. Ferguson Young Scientist Award for Excellence in Research recognising her work on bio-inspired materials.
 In 2020, she was elected to the College of Fellows of the American Institute for Medical and Biological Engineering (AIMBE), one of the highest possible recognitions for a medical and biological engineer.

-Korley serves as Co-Director of the University of Delaware Future Faculty Workshop.
+Korley serves as co-director of the University of Delaware Future Faculty Workshop.
 She also co-directs the University of Delaware Center for Hybrid, Active, and Responsive Materials which aims to guide fundamental materials research.
+In 2021, Korley began collaborating with Thomas Epps III to innovate catalytic methods to upcycle plastics into added-value high-performance materials.

-In January of 2023 Korley was selected as and began service as U.S. Science Envoy.
+In January 2023 Korley was selected as and began service as U.S. Science Envoy.
 "Korley is among seven distinguished scientists who will begin service as U.S. Science Envoys in January 2023.
 Like their 23 predecessors, these esteemed scientists are approved by the Secretary of State and will engage internationally at the citizen and government levels to enhance relationships between other nations and the United States, develop partnerships and improve collaboration."